manpagez: man pages & more

 Using this command, it is possible to either add privileges or restrict

 one's privileges.
-If the session user role has the INHERITS attribute,
+If the session user role has been granted memberships

-then it automatically has all the privileges of every role that it
+WITH INHERIT TRUE, it automatically has all the privileges of every

-could SET ROLE to; in this case SET ROLE effectively drops all the
+such role.
+In this case, SET ROLE effectively drops all the privileges

-role.
-On the other hand, if the session user role has the NOINHERITS
+On the other hand, if the session user role has been granted

-SET ROLE has effects comparable to SET SESSION AUTHORIZATION
+SET ROLE has effects comparable to SET SESSION AUTHORIZATION, but the

 SET ROLE does not process session variables as specified by the role's

-ALTER ROLE (ALTER_ROLE(7)) settings; this only happens during login.
+ALTER ROLE settings; this only happens during login.

 SET ROLE cannot be used within a SECURITY DEFINER function.